Diogo Pinto (footballer, born 1999)

-Diogo Costa Pinto (born 29 June 1999) is a Portuguese professional footballer who plays as an attacking midfielder for Slovenian PrvaLiga club Olimpija Ljubljana.
+Diogo Costa Pinto (born 29 June 1999) is a Portuguese professional footballer who plays as an attacking midfielder or a winger for Liga I club Dinamo București.

 Career

 Born in Tomar, Pinto made his professional debut with Benfica B in a 4–0 away loss to Vilafranquense in LigaPro on 18 August 2019.

 On 13 January 2020, he was acquired by Ascoli, before joining Serie C club Potenza on loan on 5 October 2020.

 On 26 January 2021, Pinto was loaned to Vilafranquense.
 On 7 July 2021, he signed a two-year contract with Estrela da Amadora.

 On 26 June 2022, recently-promoted Primeira Liga side Casa Pia announced the signing of Pinto on a two-year contract.
 He made his Primeira Liga debut on 7 August, coming off the bench for Takahiro Kunimoto in the 72nd minute of a 0–0 draw away at Santa Clara.

 On 18 August 2023, Slovenian champions Olimpija Ljubljana announced the signing of Pinto on a three-year contract.
 On 23 July 2025, Pinto scored the fastest hat-trick in Olimpija's history in a Conference League match against Inter Club d'Escaldes, after scoring three goals in ten minutes.